 The dancing is aimed at people with some experience of folk dancing who are keen to learn more.
 If you’re interested in trying calling then this can be included.

-Optional singing and straw craft workshops are designed to be fun for both beginners and those with some experience, offering the chance to learn something new and to develop existing skills.
+Optional straw craft workshops are designed to be fun for both beginners and those with some experience, offering the chance to learn something new and to develop existing skills.

 David Bradley is an experienced musician and band leader in the field of folk dance, folk festivals, folk holidays and barn dancing.
 His current bands are Narrow Escape and Ad Hoc, having previously run Mixolydians for about 40 years.
 He has played for many top callers from Pat Shaw to Geoff Cubitt.
 His main instruments are accordion and piano.